Coronavirus deaths in Palm Beach County climb by record 17; state rises by 48

 In all, there were 42,915 additional tests reported Thursday compared with 38,452 Wednesday.
 A total of 815,574 have been tested with 765,254 negative results and the remaining 1,655 inconclusive or not reported.

-The mortality rate involving positive cases is 4.4 percent in the state compared with 6.0 percent in the United States and 6.5 percent worldwide, which neared 330,000 deaths and passed 5 million cases Wednesday.
+The mortality rate involving positive cases is 4.4 percent in the state compared with 5.9 percent in the United States and 6.4 percent worldwide, which passed 334,000 deaths and neared 5.2 million cases Wednesday.
 Palm Beach County's rate was 6.2 percent, compared with Broward at 4.4 percent and Miami-Dade with 3.7 percent.
 With much fewer deaths, the mortality rate is 8.0 percent in St. Lucie, 8.2 percent in Indian River and 1.7 percent in Martin.

-The deaths in the state range from a 26-year-old man to a 103-year-old women, both in Miami-Dade.
+The deaths in the state range from a 26-year-old man in Miami to 103-year-old women, one in Miami-Dade and another reported Thursday in Escambia.
 Ninety-four percent of the fatalities are 55 and older and 63 percent 75 and older in state data.
-A smaller percentage of older people have tested positive -- 43 percent 55 and older and 14 percent 75 and older.
-At the other end of the age spectrum, there are 305 cases of infants to 4 years old and 677 from 314 among the 47,471 testing positive through Wednesday.
-The total cases now are 48,615.
+A smaller percentage of older people have tested positive -- 42 percent 55 and older and 14 percent 75 and older.
+At the other end of the age spectrum, there are 336 cases of infants to 4 years old and 713 among the 48,615 testing positive.

-Palm Beach County's death count is higher than 17 states.
-The seven new deaths reported Wednesday are five men and two women, ranging from 43 to 94.
-The detailed daily report comes out later Thursday.
+Palm Beach County's death count is higher than 17 states, including Oklahoma with 304.
+Sixteen of the 17 deaths were verified Thursday, including eight man and eight women, ranging from a 51-year-old man to a 101-year-old woman, which is the oldest one in the county.
+Also, two men, 98 and 99, were reported Thursday.

 The county's total number of confirmed cases range from newborn to 104.
 Martin County also reported on Sunday an infant girl tested positive.

-Through Wednesday, West Palm Beach leads Palm Beach County with 904 cases, followed by Lake Worth Beach with 819, Boca Raton with 572, Boynton Beach with 523, Delray Beach with 439 and Belle Glade has 296.
-The most cases on the Treasure Coast are in Port St. Lucie with 227.
-Stuart's cases jumped to 177 from 158 Tuesday and 94 one week ago, and Indiantown from 148 to 152.
+West Palm Beach leads Palm Beach County with 936 cases, followed by Lake Worth Beach with 852, Boca Raton with 586, Boynton Beach with 537, Delray Beach with 448 and Belle Glade has 317.
+The most cases on the Treasure Coast are in Port St. Lucie with 237.

 Palm Beach County has 4,948 cases out of 59,948 total tested, including 109 awaiting results, for 8.3 percent, not including those awaiting tests and inconclusive.
 Anything above 10.0 percent is considered out of "target range" by the health department.